Just diagnosed with blood cancer?

 How calling our support line helped Adrian to help himself

 Eating healthily and staying active has been shown to help people with cancer both physically and emotionally.
 So try following standard advice on diet and exercise from a trustworthy source.
+We have information on eating well and keeping active.

 Although they can’t cure cancer, complementary therapies like massage, meditation and acupuncture may help you manage symptoms and side effects or help with stress.
 Speak to your healthcare team about whether a particular therapy is OK for you.